Simple Backup Service (SBS)

 How it Works

-SBS utilizes S3 protocol to leverage a combination of CLC Object Storage and AWS Objects Storage.
+SBS utilizes S3 protocol to store backups on AWS S3 Object Storage.
 Backups are securely transferred into Object Storage and reside in storage for the duration of the retention period.
 Restores are initiated by the customer, at which point the files are brought back to the server for customer use.
 Partnering with 3rd party cloud providers such as AWS allows additional flexibility for our customers to choose their desired Object Storage region.
 For a list of storage regions and the associated provider, please see the chart below.

 |Backup Region||Storage Target||Endpoint|